aleksandrasucho/game-zone/README.md

     + [Sitemap Generator](https://www.xml-sitemaps.com/) was used to create the sitemap.xml file.
     + [Privacy Policy Generator](https://www.privacypolicygenerator.info/) was used to create the privacy policy.
     + [Django-extensions](https://django-extensions.readthedocs.io/en/latest/) was used to create a Entity-Relationship Diagram.

+---

+## Features

+Please refer to the [FEATURES.md](FEATURES.md) file for all test-related documentation.

+---